rmrresearch/GhostFragment/docs/source/background/established_methods/gebf.rst

 into multiple pseudoatoms.
 The new method was applied to a series of systems and with various flavors of DFT.
 Compared to experimental NMR parameters, both flavors performed well.

+:cite:t:`Li_2022` applied PBC-GEBF14 to ionic crystals.
+The study proposed two mechanisms for forming pseudoatoms: one ion per pseudoatom or pairs of ions (one cation and one anion).
+The results establish that defining pseudoatoms using pairs of ions leads to much better resutls.
+The resulting methodology is then used to predict optimized geometries, IR spectra, Raman spectra, and NMR shifts.
+PBC-GEBF results are compared to experiment and conventional periodic DFT.
+Generally speaking good agreement between PBC-GEBF and the benchmarks is seen.

 ************
 GEBF Reviews